 Depending on what you want to do, having the car in La Jolla can be good or a pain.
 For what we wanted to do, we quickly realized the car was not needed.

-Restaurants, shops, the so called children pool with the seals, the beach and The Lorax Tree are all beside each other and you can walk from one to the other.
+Restaurants, shops, the so-called children’s pool with the seals, the beach and the Lorax Tree are all beside each other and you can walk from one to the other.